Spanish version

 • Famous for its fried seafood: battered fish, prawns, calamari and razor clams

-Marcos knew what he was doing.
-Well… at least with the restaurant choice.
+I think Marcos knew what he was doing.. at least with the restaurant choice.

 3. What Marcos and Lucía Ordered

-Lucía asks for the tortilla española.
-Marcos goes for the jamón.
+Lucía asks for the tortilla española and Marcos the jamón.
+These are two of the most famous Spanish tapas.

 Tortilla española